 Following the 2003, 2007, and 2020 survey seasons, PALCO, HRC, the NSOSRP, and the Agencies convened and discussed the HCP management objectives, potential reasons why they may not be met, and potential corrective measures to implement if necessary.
 In 2003 and 2007 the NSOSRP recommended that HCP results be compared to those of other study areas in the region.
-Figure 4 below illustrates the regional northern spotted owl reproductive rates for several study areas of Northern California (Early, Higley, Carlson, pers. comm.
-2022).

-As demonstrated in the figure, results for both the core and quadrat sites on HRC track the results of other study areas over the HCP period, with the exception of the Willow Creek Study Area (WCSA) for which positive or negative changes sometimes seem to "lag" a year or two behind other study areas.
+Figure 4 below illustrates the regional northern spotted owl reproductive rates for several study areas of Northern California (Early, Higley, pers. comm.
+2023).
+As demonstrated in the figure, results for both the core and quadrat sites on HRC track the results of other study areas over the HCP period.